 Experience suggests that high income institutions that collaborate with or commission research from lower income institutions often include implicit and explicit conditions which comparatively disadvantage those institutions.
-This is not only related to institutional policies, but can be a consequence of the funding source for the collaborative research or, where institutions are sub-recipients, of inflexible terms and conditions in the primary funding agreement.
+This is not only related to institutional policies, but can be a consequence of the funding source for the collaborative research.
 It applies similarly when a for-profit business engages in partnerships with research institutions, for example.
 Consequently, international research partnerships are likely to have less impact on sustainable research institution building in LMICs than is possible with good contracts.
 Post-research benefit sharing, obtaining a fair share of any intellectual property rights, the need for capacity building (not just of researchers, but also of institutional or governmental research managers) and technology transfer are some of the key issues that LMIC governments and institutions need to be better equipped to negotiate.

 Without adequate legal capacity, contract negotiations can lead to agreements which disadvantage the LMIC partner.
 The disadvantages may allow for only a limited role for the LMIC partner in the academic aspects of the work - for example, restricted rights in authorship of publications and ownership of intellectual property - and little technology transfer or capacity building for the sustainable development of local research and innovation systems.
-In addition, these partnerships can result in LMIC institutions being financially disadvantaged by entering into contracts that may not cover the true cost of the work, with the knock-on effects of drawing research activity away from national priorities.
+In addition, these partnerships can result in LMIC institutions being financially disadvantaged by entering into contracts that may not cover the true cost of the work, with the knock-on effects of drawing research activity away from national priorities and the needs of decision makers in the country.

 Results from a number of recent straw poll surveys, conducted by our partners in LMIC institutions, made it clear that negotiating fair contracts which enable country ownership and stronger research and innovation systems remains a central issue for these institutions.
 Many organisations in LMICs across a number of different regions lack access to legal expertise, while their ability to negotiate mutually beneficial research contracts is further hampered by a lack of contract management ability, financial know-how, managerial and administrative structures.
-The result is that the research partnerships that these organisations engage in risk perpetuating a situation in which LMIC institutions remain only junior or nominal partners in collaborative health research or, worse, make substantive contributions to scientific deliverables but nonetheless receive inadequate compensation or control over the results.
+The result is that the research partnerships that these organisations engage in risk perpetuating a situation in which LMIC institutions remain only junior or nominal partners in collaborative health research.